 in 1962, the use of Clinical Hypnotherapy as an alternative to

 chemical anesthesia for pain relief and surgical anesthesia.

 1960, the use of Clinical Hypnotherapy as a branch of psychology.

 Institute of Health (NIH)

-conditions such as anxiety and addiction.
+pain and other conditions such as anxiety and addiction.

 anesthesia could not be administered to this severely burned patient.